-- 63. It does not come within the scope of this report to give details of all the differences in matters of procedure.
-In fact, despite all the apparent differences, a general similarity can be noted. - 64.
+- 108. It does not come within the scope of this report to give details of all the differences in matters of procedure.
+In fact, despite all the apparent differences, a general similarity can be noted. - 109.
 In the great majority of cases, the request to lift immunity must be addressed to the President/Speaker of the assembly, who informs the assembly of the request.
-The request is examined either by a special committee of the assembly (for example, the Commission des Poursuites of the Chamber of Representatives of Belgium, the Immunitätsausschuss in Germany, and the Rules Committee in Poland, etc.) or by a permanent committee with legal competence (the Justice Committee of the Belgian Senate) or by the Bureau of the assembly.
-In the French Assemblée nationale, for example, it is the Bureau which authorises the lifting of immunity.
-A delegation from the Bureau conducts an investigation and places proposals before the Bureau. - 65.
-In the great majority of cases also, the body previously mentioned meets in private and makes a report to the plenary of the assembly, which comes to a decision by a vote. - 66.
+The request is examined either by a special committee of the assembly (for example, the Commission des Poursuites of the Chamber of Representatives of Belgium, the Immunitätsausschuss in Germany, and the Rules Committee in Poland, etc.) or by a permanent committee with legal competence (the Justice Committee of the Belgian Senate) or by the Bureau of the assembly (or by a delegation of the Bureau such as is the case in France. - 110.
+In the great majority of cases also, the body previously mentioned meets in private and makes a report to the plenary of the assembly, which comes to a decision by a vote. - 111.
 It should be noted that in France, it is not the assembly but the Bureau of the assembly which decides on the lifting of immunity.
 However, when one or more members of parliament ask for the suspension of proceedings, the decision is not made by the Bureau but by the assembly.

-- 67. Sometimes, the decision is in some way delegated with reservations to a committee, thus the Immunitätsausschuss of the Bundestag can be explicitly given powers to take a provisional decision which is communicated by writing to the members of the Bundestag.
+- 112. Sometimes, the decision is in some way delegated with reservations to a committee, thus the Immunitätsausschuss of the Bundestag can be explicitly given powers to take a provisional decision which is communicated by writing to the members of the Bundestag.
 If this decision of the committee does not receive any opposition for seven days, it acquires the validity of a decision of the Bundestag.
-In the contrary case, it is for the plenary of the assembly to rule explicitly. - 68.
+In the contrary case, it is for the plenary of the assembly to rule explicitly. - 113.
 There are, however, clear differences with regard to the majority necessary to lift immunity of a member in the plenary of the assembly.